mendix/docs/content/en/docs/refguide/modeling/integration/rest-binary.md

 ## 1 Introduction

-This guide will cover how to publish files, including images, in REST services in Studio Pro.
+This guide will cover how to publish files, including images, in REST services in Studio Pro, and how to consume them.
 The REST service exposes the binary data of the files, and you can use it to display images and files like PDFs directly in your app or browser.

 You will learn about the following: